On quasisymmetric plasma equilibria sustained by small force: Flux function satisfying our hypotheses

-The purpose of this section is to give a simple example of a flux function satisfying the hypotheses ({\rm \textbf{H1}})-({\rm \textbf{H2}}).
-This flux function is not an exact solution of \eqref{toroidalgs} but satisfies it when the aspect ratio of the torus is taken to infinity.
+The flux function we exhibit is not an exact solution of \eqref{toroidalgs} but satisfies it when the aspect ratio of the torus is taken to infinity.
 Using Theorem 3.1 from \cite{CDG20}, one can show that there exist solutions on the true axisymmetric torus with large aspect ratio nearby this example.
 Although they do not have a simple analytical form, they will continue to satisfy ({\rm \textbf{H1}})-({\rm \textbf{H2}}) as these are open conditions.

 We consider the torus where $r$ ranges in $ [0, r_0]$ with $0< r_0<R_0$ for $R_0 > 1$ and solve the equation \eqref{toroidalgs} with the choices \be {\psi}_0(r)= \bar{\psi}\Big(1-(r/r_0)^2\Big), \qquad C_0(\psi) = \bar{c}\sqrt{\bar{\psi}- \psi + \epsilon }, \qquad P_0(\psi)=\bar{p} (r_0 R_0)^{-2} \psi, \ee for $\epsilon \ll 1$ (this is to regularize the square-root) and for some constants $\bar{\psi}, \bar{c}$ and $\bar{p}$.
 The functions $C_0$ and $P_0$ are both infinitely differentiable functions of $\psi$.
 Note that the pressure vanishes at the outer boundary where $\psi_0$ is zero, and so this boundary may be interpreted as vacuum.
 For special choices of constants, ${\psi}_0$ solves the ``infinite aspect ratio'' Grad-Shafranov equation (\eqref{toroidalgs} as $R_0\gg 1$) \be \pa_r^2\psi_0 + \frac{1}{r^2} \pa_\theta^2\psi_0 = -R_0^2 P_0'(\psi_0) - C_0C_0'(\psi_0), \ee since $ \pa_r^2\psi_0 = -2\bar{\psi}/r_0^2$, $R_0^2 P_0'(\psi_0)= \bar{p}/r_0^2$ and $C_0C_0'(\psi_0)= \bar{c}^2$.
 Thus $\psi_0$ is a solution if $ \bar{p} = 2\bar{\psi}- (\bar{c}r_0)^2. $